 How to buy tickets

 There is always a huge line of people waiting to get into the Colosseum.
-In order to avoid this buy your tickets online and print them at home.
+Buy your tickets online and print them at home to avoid the line.
 You can buy online directly from the Colosseum, and you actually get the cheapest price which is 14€ per person.

 With this purchase you get a skip the line pass!
 YEAH!
 Don't spend crazy money buying passes to skip the line when you can buy direct and save your money for gelato!